Information on grants awarded by state agencies to organizations.

 The Common Sense Initiative (CSI) seeks to to ensure transparency, consistency and accountability in the agency rule-making process.
 Individuals can now track and comment on rules that are being proposed or reviewed by Ohio agencies via the Ohio regulatory reform page.

 Ohio's Open Records and Open Meetings laws, collectively known as the "Sunshine Laws," give Ohioans access to government meetings and records.
-The Ohio Attorney General's Office helps public officials and citizens understand their rights and responsibilities under these laws by publishing a guide called Sunshine Laws Manual or "Yellow Book" .
+The Ohio Attorney General's Office helps public officials and citizens understand their rights and responsibilities under these laws by publishing the Sunshine Laws Manual or "Yellow Book" as well as informational videos.

 Questions?
 Contact us